mpv-player/mpv/DOCS/man/options.rst

     is always applied if the replaygain logic is somehow inactive.
 If this is applied, no other replaygain options are applied.

-``--balance=<value>``
-    How much left/right channels contribute to the audio.
-(The implementation of this feature is rather odd.
-It doesn't change the volumes of each channel, but instead sets up a pan matrix to mix the left and right channels.)

-    Deprecated.

 ``--audio-delay=<sec>``
     Audio delay in seconds (positive or negative float value).
 Positive values delay the audio, and negative values delay the video.